 This simple tart is inspired by the Tarta de Santiago, a very dense, moist, almond cake traditionally served during Holy Week in Spain.
 It usually features the image of the St. James Cross dusted in powdered sugar but I went with a scallop shell instead.
 Venus goddess of love, beauty and fertility mythically arose from […]

-Ever since I called upon that beloved old witch of Slavic, Baltic and Russian folklore to be my winter baking muse – I’ve had nothing but trouble.
-Which should have been no surprise, Baba Yaga is renowned for testing your mettle with endless impossible tasks which determine whether she will help you- or hinder you […]
+Ever since I called upon that beloved old witch of Slavic, Baltic, and Russian folklore to be my winter baking muse – I’ve had nothing but trouble.
+Which should have been no surprise, Baba Yaga is renowned for testing your mettle with endless impossible tasks that determine whether she will help you- or hinder you […]

 As Goddess of the Wild and Queen of the Woodlands, Diana holds a special place in my forager’s heart.
 And so for her birthday, I wanted to make a special cake (as per ancient tradition) to give thanks to “She Who Provides.”
 And I think this moist luscious cake, made from foraged apples and pears […]